avuan/PyMPA37/docs/source/installation.rst

 We heavily recommend installing ObsPy using conda because:

- * the life should be easier;
- * separate your install from your system default Python, meaning you can experiment without breaking your OS;
+ * separate your install from your system default Python, avoiding to have problems with your OS;
- * modules should be compiled correctly
+ * correct compilation is more probable

 If you do not have either a miniconda or anaconda installation you can follow the |conda-install| instructions.